Guide, Reviewed 30 April 2026

 Will I have to deal with steep hills on the Sheffield test?

 Almost certainly.
-Sheffield is built on seven hills and you cannot do a route from either main centre without meeting real gradient.
+Sheffield is one of the hilliest major cities in England and you cannot do a route from either main centre without meeting real gradient.
 Practise hill starts on slopes of 1 in 8 or steeper before your test.

 Are tram tracks an issue on the Sheffield test?